Sage-Bionetworks/BridgeDocs/_articles/ios/ios_get_started.md

 ### 4. Download CMS Public Key

-Login to the [Sage Researcher UI](https://research.sagebridge.org "Researcher UI") for your study.
-Navigate to "Settings -> General" and tap the button "Download CMS Public Key..." in the upper right corner next to the "Save" button.
-In the div, tap the "Download" button.
-Save the pem file to a private folder accessible from your Xcode project that is *not* part of the github repo (if this is an open source repo).
+Authenticate with Bridge, then use the [CMS Public Key API](/swagger-ui/index.html#/Apps/getAppPublicCsmKey) to retrieve your CMS pem file.
+Save the pem file you have retrieved to a private folder accessible from your Xcode project that is *not* part of the github repo (if this is an open source repo).
 Add the file to your Xcode project.

 ### 5. Add `BridgeInfo.plist` (required) and `BridgeInfo-private.plist` (optional)